deansher/Cy/README.md

 Some of this complexity is unavoidable.
 Systems need configuration values, which change their behavior.
 Operations take time, and sometimes they fail.
 And so on.

-Staque attempts to tame this complexity by providing a simple set of stackable primitives, and by supporting a style of development that keeps the abstractions stackable.
-Here is how Staque deals with the major issues:
+Cy attempts to tame this complexity by providing a simple set of stackable primitives, and by supporting a style of development that keeps the abstractions stackable.
+Here is how Cy deals with the major issues:

 - Functions are pure, meaning that they have no side effects.
 This includes not blocking and not